 - Relapse prevention education to give you the coping skills you need to maintain long-term sobriety

-- Transitional housing at a sober living facility, where you can get used to the demands of daily life after you graduate from rehab
+- Transitional living after treatment to help you adjust to the demands of daily life after you graduate from rehab

-- Aftercare services like counseling, job placement assistance and 12-step support groups to help you keep up with your recovery goals after rehab
+- Aftercare services like counseling and support group meetings to help you keep up with your recovery goals

-Alcoholism usually starts with recreational or experimental drinking before it finally evolves into full-blown dependence.
 No matter where you are in the cycle of addiction, it’s never too late or too early to recognize the destructive power of alcohol.
-You can reclaim control over your future by calling us about our comprehensive treatment options for alcohol addiction.
+Reclaim control over your health and your life.
+Call us, and learn more about our comprehensive treatment options.
 At The Oaks at La Paloma, we give you the tools you need to build a healthy, sober life.
-Call us to find out how alcohol treatment at our beautiful, holistic facility can help you achieve long-lasting recovery.
+Find out how treatment at our beautiful, holistic facility can help you achieve long-lasting recovery.